lwardzala/Business-Rules-Reasoning-System/Readme.md

 Cross-Platform Business Rules Reasoning System.
 Is a simple reasoning tool based on implication form of the Horn clause.
 Provides integration between various systems and supports workflows.

+Automate decision processes with the Business Rules Reasoning System!

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](License)

-There are two parts of the Reasoning system:
+Actually the Reasoning System contains:
 - Reasoning.Core - A library that provides knowledge base builders and base reasoning service.
 Can be used independently in any .NET project;
 - Reasoning.Host - The biggest part that provides reasoning task management and integration.